Nude Photography with one light (and one model)

 The shadow will add shape and form to models body.
 Be careful as the lighting will also highlight and blemishes but these can often be hidden in the shadow.
 A single light is easy to move around to create different effects.

 Sometimes our cameras cannot record detail in the shadow and the highlights at the same time.
 The solution is to reduce the dynamic range.
 (What’s dynamic range?
 Free downloadable PDF on Exposure).
 The easiest way to do this is by using a white or silver reflector to bounce a little of the main light back into the shadows.

 This is much more gentle (and easier) than turning on a second light and is especially useful for portraits.

 Nude photography with one light frees up the photographer and the model to concentrate on producing creative images.
 The model can get into the flow of the session and doesn’t have to keep waiting whilst the photographer fiddles with the lights.
 The session flows and the results are often great.

-The photos of Faye shown her are from two different sessions both using one light.
+The photos of Fiona shown her are from two different sessions both using one light.

 For more on photographing nudes

 - Photographing Nudes on Location – Deserted Buildings

 - Photographing Location Nudes – Woods